War (Marvel Comics): 15th century incarnation

-War (Gazer)
+Gazer

 Gazer was a mutant astronaut, who after being depowered on M-Day, went out into space to die.
 Instead he was transported onto Apocalypse's ship and made to battle for the title of War, one of the Horsemen of Apocalypse.
 With Ozymandias' intervention, he was victorious, and through a torturous process became the newest incarnation of War.

 Gazer was an astronaut permanently stationed alone on a NASA observation space station, due to the unusual metabolism he possessed as his mutant power, whereby he could absorb harmful radiation and process it to gain sustenance.
 He first encountered the X-Men when they used his station as a staging post for an attack on a group of non-sentient aliens which induced harmful emotions in humans.

 Shortly afterwards, he lost his powers on M-Day, along with 90% of mutants.
 Succumbing to radiation sickness, he began to imagine that an experiment on the effects of radiation sickness was sentient (calling it "Phantom Torso"), and it constantly advised him to call NASA to ask for a return home.
-However, he remained until an alien resembling Doop, which he had built up to himself as his last hope, passed by his station on its way to crash-landing on Earth near Polaris, who'd seen it in space and had a similar reaction.
+However, he remained until an alien resembling Doop, which he had built up to himself as his last hope, passed by his station on its way to crash-landing on Earth near Polaris, who had seen it in space and had a similar reaction.

 Thereafter, "Phantom Torso" stopped "talking" to him, and he put on a spacesuit and went out into space to die.
 However, he was teleported to Apocalypse's sphinx-like ship, and forced to battle Dr. Foster, a human archeologist who had stumbled upon Apocalypse's tomb, for the "right" to become War, Horseman of Apocalypse.
 Gazer would have lost the battle if it were not for Ozymandias, Apocalypse's servant.
 Ozymandias told Gazer that he would owe him and one day the scribe would become the master.

-Gazer went through a terribly painful process where his skeleton was stretched, the former X-Man Sunfire, who was also chosen by Apocalypse to be a Horseman, tried to save him but Gazer had already been under Apocalypse's mind-control by then and helped recapture Shiro.
+Gazer went through a terribly painful process where his skeleton was stretched, the former X-Man Sunfire, who was also chosen by Apocalypse to be a Horseman, tried to save him but Gazer had already been under Apocalypse's mind-control by then and helped recapture Sunfire.

 As War, Gazer was sent to battle the X-Men and Sentinel Squad O*N*E. Upon returning to Apocalypse's sphinx, he was approached by Ozymandias who wanted his debt repaid.
 War, no longer Gazer, did not fulfill his oath and instead revealed the truth to Apocalypse about Ozymandias' treachery.

 During a heated battle against the X-Men, Ozymandias finally took his vengeance, stabbing Gazer from behind with a sword.

-Powers and abilities
+Powers and abilities of Gazer

 Before M-Day, Gazer, in addition to his unusual appearance, could absorb radiation at frequencies and levels which induce radiation sickness in normal humans and photosynthesize it as food.